Almond Butter Chocolate Chip Cookies

 Why?

-One, they’re easy to makeย โ no crazy ingredients that require a trip to the health food store.
+- Made with simple ingredients — nothing that requires a special trip to the health food store.

 When my husband (the chef in our family) first created this recipe, the main goal was to make gluten free chocolate chip cookies, since I started eating gluten free after my last pregnancy.